“Which one is better? Ho Chi Minh City or Hanoi?”

 Head to the Xuan Thuy Street in Thao Dien neighborhood in the evening and you’ll see that the rumors about booming Vietnamese draft beer scene are true.

-Our most preferred place was BiaCraft (Thao Dien neighborhood, District 2).
-The other places we liked a lot were Pasteur Street Brewing, HEM Taproom, and Heart of Darkness.
+Try out BiaCraft (Thao Dien neighborhood, District 2).
+The other places we liked a lot were Pasteur Street Brewing, HEM Taproom, and Heart of Darkness Brewery.

-For more tips, read this comprehensive guide from our friends Jane and Stephen: 15 Amazing Places to Drink Craft Beer in Saigon.
+For more tips, read this comprehensive guide from Jane and Stephen: 15 Amazing Places to Drink Craft Beer in Saigon.

 Join one of the local tours in Ho Chi Minh City: